rust-lang/this-week-in-rust/draft/2021-04-28-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [deltoid](https://github.com/jjpe/deltoid), another crate for delta-compressing Rust data structures.
+This week's crate is [cargo-rr](https://github.com/danielzfranklin/cargo-rr), a cargo subcommand to use the time-traveling rr debugger on our code.

-Thanks to [Joey Ezechiëls](https://users.rust-lang.org/t/crate-of-the-week/2704/904) for the nomination
+Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/905) for the nomination

 [Submit your suggestions and votes for next week][submit_crate]!